Roy Mbaeteka

-Roy Mbaeteka (born 13 February 2000) is a Nigerian professional American football offensive tackle for the Miami Dolphins of the National Football League (NFL).
+Roy Mbaeteka (born 13 February 2000) is a Nigerian professional American football offensive tackle for the Indianapolis Colts of the National Football League (NFL).

 Career

 Mbaeteka was born in Anambra, Nigeria and never played high school or college football.

 New York Giants

 He was initially signed by the New York Giants on 8 April 2022, from the International Player Pathway Program.
-He was waived during final roster cuts on 30 August 2022, but re-signed with team's practice squad the following day.
+He was waived during final roster cuts on 30 August 2022 but re-signed with team's practice squad the following day.

 He was cut by the Giants on 29 September 2022.
 He was re-signed on 7 December but was released on 14 December.

 Chicago Bears

 On 4 May 2023, Mbaeteka was signed by the Chicago Bears via the International Player Pathway Program.
 He was waived on 29 August and re-signed to the practice squad.
-He signed a reserve/future contract with the team on 8 January 2024, but was released on 15 March.
+He signed a reserve/future contract with the team on 8 January 2024 but was released on 15 March.